saskins/microsoft-graph-docs/api-reference/beta/api/notifications-post.md

 ---
 title: "Create and send a notification"
-description: "Create and send a notification targeting a user through Microsoft Graph." ms.localizationpriority: medium ms.prod: "notifications"
+description: "Describes Create and send a notification, which targets a user through Microsoft Graph." ms.localizationpriority: medium ms.prod: "notifications"
 doc_type: apiPageType